Q1hub/qMINT-qUSD/README.md

 ### The 3 types Reserves

 1. **Primary Reserve**
    Your own locked QUBIC.
-Starts at 1000 %.
+Starts at **1000 % varaible**.
 Price drop?
 No panic yet.

 2. **Secondary Reserve**
    QUBIC from people who forgot to repay.
-   Auto-used to keep everyone’s Primary ≥1000%.
+   Auto-used to keep everyone’s Principal **≥1000% varaible**.

 3. **Tertiary Reserve**
    Filled by mint fees + extension fees + 100 % of Secondary’s extra gains.